b0tchsec/Make-Wire-Great-Again/README.md

 - ~~Disable the call button~~
 - Update MainActivity to include buttons to allow the above features to be quickly toggled on/off
 - Configure Travis-CI builds
+- Disable incoming pings
+- Disable incoming calls
+- Allow the user to selectively block calls/pings for each conversation